-With the Trump administration announcing that it would roll back life-saving federal guidance that supports trans students, many people are scared, angry, and worried about what this means for them or for people in their lives.
+Since the Trump administration rolled back life-saving federal guidance that supports trans students, many people have been scared, angry, and worried about what this means for them or for people in their lives.
 But there are still protections still in place—and a lot you can do to make your school better for trans students.

 Visit our other action centers here: National Fight Back Action Center | State Action Center